 Health benefits of alligator pepper

-- Health benefits of alligator pepper include antimicrobial properties, helpful in treating wounds, serving as a pain reliever, and helping reduce inflammation.
+- Health benefits of alligator pepper include antimicrobial properties, helpful in treating wounds, pain relief benefits, and reducing inflammation.

 - Alligator pepper may not be safe for pregnant or lactating mothers and should not be taken in place of medication.